 I remember starting my first business.
 I was going to UCSB, in a rock band, and working at Sears selling washers and dryers.
 My plate was full but the deep-seated need for my own business was never stronger.
-The trick was doing a business that could fit into my schedule and has little blowback if things went awry.
+The trick was doing a business that could fit into my schedule and have little blowback if things went awry.
 My genius intellect (sarcasm) came up with changing oil at people’s homes.
 I worked on cars a lot with my dad and at my home growing up, so it was a piece of cake to do.
 I had almost no start-up funds so I went old school and handed out flyers.
 I was able to get more than enough new customers, there were just two downfalls.

 - It was messy, I had oil and dirt on me 24 /7.

 - It paid almost nothing, after the oil costs and time I was making much less than my job at Sears.

 So I closed up my virtual oil change shop and tried my second business; Computer repair.
 Again, I went the flyer route and also did an ad in the newspaper.
 This went well but had its own fair share of issues.
-Like having customers not understand that they crashed hard drive was not repairable.
+Like having customers not understand that their crashed hard drive was not repairable.
 This happened so often that the drive to places that had computer issues I couldn’t fix took too much time.

 Even though my first two ventures did not take off I learned that saving money at the beginning of a business is so important.
 Not only do you not know if your business is something you will pursue, but the costs can outweigh the money you will need to survive.